-1. Stay up to date with privacy settings Social networking sites and programs are modifying and updating their privacy settings frequently.
+1. STAY UP TO DATE WITH PRIVACY SETTINGS, Social media sites and programs are modifying and updating their privacy settings frequently.
 Make sure that you’re familiar with the new profile options, and keep as much information as possible restricted to those you trust.

-4. Don’t send inappropriate pictures or videos.
+4. DON’T SEND INAPPROPRIATE PICTURES OR VIDEOS.
 Remember that today’s boyfriend or girlfriend can be tomorrow’s scorned lover.
 You do not want someone with inappropriate pictures or videos of you posting them online and sharing them with the rest of the world.
-Don’t put yourself in the position of being worried about this.
+Don’t put yourself in the position of having to worry about this.

-5. Google yourself.
+5. GOOGLE YOURSELF.
 You should always know what is being said about you online.
-It is often surprising to find information you thought was private show up in public databases, news articles, or on social networking pages that have been indexed by search engines.
+It is often surprising to find information you thought was private show up in public databases, news articles, or on social media pages that have been indexed by search engines.

-6. Do not accept friend requests from strangers.
-If you do not know the person who is sending you a friend request, ignore it.
-Most social media sites and programs also give you the option to block the user if you like.
+6. DO NOT ACCEPT FRIEND REQUESTS FROM STRANGERS.
+If you do not know the person who is sending you a friend or follower request, ignore it.
+Most social media sites and apps also give you the option to block the user if you like.

-7. Use site-based controls.
-Disable search options on certain social media sites to prevent anyone from searching for you or messaging you.
-This allows you to have more control over who you inter- act with online, as you are the only one who can initiate it.
+7. USE SITE-BASED CONTROLS.
+Disable search options on certain social media sites to prevent anyone in the general public from searching for you or messaging you.
+This allows you to have more control over who you interact with online, as you are the only one who can initiate it.

-8. Keep your information protected.
+8. KEEP YOUR INFORMATION PROTECTED.
 If using a public computer, be sure to log off of any site you are on when you walk away from that computer – even for a minute.
-In fact, do it on your other portable devices too if there is a chance that someone might come by and use your account to be funny or mischievous.
-Do not give passwords out to anyone and change your pass- word frequently.
-Also, make sure your phone has a passcode or password.
+In fact, do it on your other mobile devices too if there is a chance that someone might come by and use your account to be funny or mischievous.
+Do not give passwords out to anyone and change your password frequently.
+Also, make sure your phone and tablet have passcode and are locked down.

 Keywords: prevent, cyberbullying, prevention, adult, harassment, online